-How I Broke My Wife and Turned Her Into an Angry Monster for Life
+How I Broke My Wife and Turned Her Against Me

-As I write this I’m worried my wife is broken.
+As I write this, I’m worried my wife is broken.
 Our relationship is in great peril, because of the things that I have done to her since the start of our marriage.

 You see, I used to be one of those men who always enjoyed pointing out faults in others.
-I just couldn’t help it, my mind was on autopilot.
+I just couldn’t help it; my mind was on autopilot.
 It became an instinct, an instant reaction to something someone else said.
 All I saw was people’s imperfections.
-My remarks were often cunningly sarcastic, blunt and venomous.
-I took pride in my sharp intelligence and deep insight into everyone's "stupidity".
+My remarks were often cunningly sarcastic, blunt, and venomous.
+I took pride in my sharp intelligence and deep insight into everyone's "stupidity."
 It was part of my identity.
 It had become so ingrained in my personality that it was difficult for me to stop doing it: I found such perverse pleasure in acting that way towards others, it became too intoxicating.

-Even though I was a bit of jerk with a heavy luggage of smart ass arguments she fell for my otherwise joyful nature and good sense of humor.
-All was fun and dandy for a couple of years but then things started changing.
+Even though I was a bit of a jerk with a heavy luggage of smart-ass arguments she fell for my otherwise joyful nature and my good sense of humor.
+All was fine and dandy for a couple of years, but then things started changing.

-I don’t know if you experienced this but there seems to be some universal curse about this type of thing happening eventually.
-Some of the things that you initially absolutely adore about your partner have a tendency to transform into irritants that drive you absolutely mad years later.
+I don’t know if you experienced this, but there seems to be some universal curse about this type of thing happening eventually.
+Some of the things that you initially adore about your partner tend to transform into irritants that drive you absolutely mad years later.
 Isn’t it funny how this happens?
 The very qualities that made you fall in love end up being the ones that make you fall out of love.

 Anyway, I had my own skeletons in the closet.
-Little did my wife know that my mood could flip faster than an old maid chasing a Bridal bouquet.
-If my wife managed to push my proverbial buttons I would lash out at her with utmost insolence.
+Little did my wife know that my mood could flip faster than an old maid chasing a bridal bouquet.
+If my wife managed to push my proverbial buttons, I would lash out at her with the utmost insolence.
 I mean I would furiously bulldoze her "arguments" using the most sensitive aspects of her psyche.
 This was something that I instinctually started doing to my wife whenever we would get into arguments, even though I would feel terrible about it afterward.

 Often, that experience would leave both of us incredibly shaken.
 It was an awful, embarrassing, and cowardly way to deal with personal arguments.
 Possibly, I will regret it for the rest of my life.